carlrobert/carlrobert.github.io/obsidian-tidbits.md

 {:toc}
 </details>

 This page describes how I currently use [Obsidian](https://obsidian.md).
 Hope you find this useful 🐱 The page is published using the excellent [Enveloppe plugin](https://enveloppe.github.io/).
-More stuff coming!
+More stuff coming.
 ## Add word variants as alias properties
 You can use the note’s `alias` property to add singular or plural forms of note titles.
 For example,
 ![400](./Images/obsidian-tidbits-use-aliases-for-plurals.png)